Deep Learning Course with TensorFlow Certific ...

-Development of neural networks is a long process which requires a lot of thought behind the architecture and a whole bunch of nuances which actually make up the system.
+The development of neural networks is a long process that requires a lot of thought behind the architecture and a whole bunch of nuances that actually make up the system.

 These nuances can easily end up getting overwhelming and not everything can be easily tracked.
 Hence, the need for such tools arises, where humans handle the major architectural decisions leaving other optimization tasks to such tools.
 Imagine an architecture with just 4 possible boolean hyperparameters, testing all possible combinations would take 4!
 Runs.
 Retraining the same architecture 24 times is definitely not the best use of time and energy.